Choice of training label matters: how to best use deep learning for quantitative MRI parameter estimation: Conclusions

 In this work we draw inspiration from state-of-the-art supervised and self-supervised qMRI parameter estimation methods to propose a novel DNN approach which combines their respective strengths.
 In keeping with previous work, we demonstrate the presence of a bias/variance trade-off between existing methods; supervised training produces low variance under noise, whereas self-supervised leads to low bias with respect to groundtruth.

 The increased bias of supervised DNNs is counter-intuitive - when labels are available, these methods have access to more information, and should therefore outperform, non-labelled alternatives.
 In light of this, we infer that the high bias associated with these supervised methods stems from the \textit{nature} of the additional information they receive: groundtruth training labels.
-By careful adjustment of these labels, we show that the low-bias performance previously limited to self-supervised approaches can be achieved within a supervised learning framework.
+By substituting these labels with independently-computed maximum likelihood estimates, we show that the low-bias performance previously limited to self-supervised approaches can be achieved within a supervised learning framework.

 This framework forms the basis of a novel low-bias supervised learning approach to qMRI parameter estimation: training on conventionally-derived maximum likelihood parameter estimates.
-This method offers four clear advantages to competing non-supervised low-bias DNN approaches: (1) flexibility in choosing inter-parameter loss weighting, which enables network performance to be boosted for qMRI parameters of interest; (2) incorporation of Rician noise modelling, which improves parameter estimation at low SNR; (3) separation between signal model and training loss, which enables the estimation of non-differentiable qMRI signal models;and, crucially, (4) ability to interface with existing supervised low-variance approaches, to produce a tunable hybrid parameter estimation method.
+This method offers four clear advantages to competing non-supervised low-bias DNN approaches: (i) flexibility in choosing inter-parameter loss weighting, which enables network performance to be boosted for qMRI parameters of interest; (ii) incorporation of Rician noise modelling, which improves parameter estimation at low SNR; (iii) separation between signal model and training loss, which enables the estimation of non-differentiable qMRI signal models;and, crucially, (iv) ability to interface with existing supervised low-variance approaches, to produce a tunable hybrid parameter estimation method.

 This final point underpins the key contribution of this work: unifying low-bias and low-variance parameter estimation under a single supervised learning umbrella.
 When faced with a parameter estimation problem, we no longer need to choose between extremes of the bias/variance trade-off; we can now tune DNN parameter estimation performance to the specific needs of the task at hand.
-This sets the stage for future work, where this tuning constant is optimised as part of a computational, task-driven, experimental design framework \cite{Epstein2021}.
+This sets the stage for future work, where this tuning constant is optimised as part of a computational, task-driven, experimental design framework \citep{Epstein2021}.

+\acks{SCE is supported by the EPSRC-funded UCL Centre for Doctoral Training in Medical Imaging (EP/L016478/1).
+TJPB is supported by an NIHR Clinical Lectureship (CL- 2019-18-001) and, together with MHC, is supported by the National Institute for Health Research (NIHR) Biomedical Research Centre (BRC).
+This work was undertaken at UCLH/UCL, which receives funding from the UK Department of Health’s the NIHR BRC funding scheme.}

+\ethics{The work follows appropriate ethical standards in conducting research and writing the manuscript, following all applicable laws and regulations regarding treatment of animals or human subjects.}